 Anyone who uses FaceID on their smartphone has already interacted with it.

 Companies like HireVue are using Facial Recognition and Analysis to screen job applicants.

-Some other ways A.I. is integrating into our daily lives is behavioral biometrics.
+Some other way A.I. is integrated into our daily lives is behavioral biometrics.

 What is Behavioral Biometrics?